HHS/simpler-grants-gov/documentation/decisions/adr/2023-08-01-analytics-platform.md

 - The extensive features can make Mixpanel more complex to set up and use, requiring a learning curve.
 - While Mixpanel is strong for app analytics, its web tracking capabilities might not be as comprehensive as other platforms.
 - Mixpanel's pricing can be higher compared to some other analytics tools, particularly as usage scales.
+- Will need to get ATO or FedRAMP approval

 ### Adobe Analytics